teaching-on-testbeds/repro-DNS/README.md

 We will refer to the cost of a NRDelegation query as the number of resolver CPU instructions executed during a malicious query.
 This experiment will measure the CPU instructions executed on a NXNS-patched resolver (BIND9.16.6) during a malicious query compared to a benign query.
 The number of instructions will be recorded by an instance of the callgrind tool in the command to start the resolver.

 Make sure the resolver is configured to use BIND9.16.6.
 Run `named -v` to check the version.
-If the resolver is using a different version, run:
+If the resolver is using a different version, run (line-by-line):
 ```bash
 cd ~/bind9
 git checkout -f 9_16_6